Nathan Connolly

 Nathan Connolly (born 20 January 1981) is a Northern Irish musician, who is best known as the lead guitarist and backing vocalist for alternative rock band Snow Patrol.
+He also briefly served as guitarist for Feeder in 2016, and released his debut solo album in 2023.

 Early life

-Connolly, who was born in Belfast, Northern Ireland, sang for a gospel church choir at Glenmachan, Church of God, Belfast when he was 16, and the experience, he says, is what inspired him to be a musician.
+Connolly, who was born in Belfast, sang for a gospel church choir at Glenmachan, Church of God, Belfast when he was 16, and the experience, he says, is what inspired him to be a musician.

 He is a former pupil of Grosvenor Grammar School.

-Music career
+Musical career

 Prior to joining Snow Patrol, Connolly was a member of a band called File Under Easy Listening (or F.U.E.L), who were managed by BBC Radio 1 DJ Colin Murray.
 The band consisted of Connolly, vocalist Aaron Ditty, Dave Magee and Peter Comfort.
 Unfortunately, it did not last long; the single "Closure/Dryform" was F.U.E.L.'s first and only release.

 While working at the record store HMV in Belfast, Connolly was introduced to the band Snow Patrol.
 He reluctantly agreed to join, despite the fact that the band had no record deal at the time.
 He jokingly recalls his mother thinking he "was being kidnapped by rock stars."

 Connolly became a permanent member of the band near the end of 2002.
 His recruitment played a large role in shaping the band's new sound.
 With Connolly as a composer of the band's new material, Snow Patrol garnered a new record deal and released Final Straw in 2003.
 The album proved to be the band's breakthrough and helped introduce them to a wide audience.

 In late 2006, he talked about plans to record a solo album, which he said would be "melodic and tuneful".

 In 2013, Connolly formed his own side project called Little Matador.

-More recently Connolly played with Feeder live at the Isle Of Wight festival on Sunday 12 June 2016.
+Connolly played with Feeder live at the Isle of Wight Festival on 12 June 2016.

+On 17 March 2023, he released “Fires”, with guest star Simon Neil on vocals, as the lead single from his debut solo album The Strange Order of Things.
+The album was released on 21 April 2023.